lucascalvet/2021_22_LBAW_Proj/EBD.md

 ## A4: Conceptual Data Model

 This artefact contains an overall view of the structure of the data, better visualized in the UML class diagram.
-We identify the classes in which the data will be stores and the relationships between said classes.
+We identify the classes in which the data will be stored and the relationships between said classes.

 ### 1. Class diagram